iot-bus/iot-bus-nesemu/README.rst

     CMD    4
     =====  =====

 Also connect the power and ground lines.
-Most PS1/PS2 controllers work fine from a 3.3V power supplyå.
+Most PS1/PS2 controllers work fine from a 3.3V power supply.

 ROM
 ---